MhRohith1/mhrohith1.github.io/content/machine-learning/Feature Scaling.md

 \sigma_j = \sqrt{\frac{\sum (\boldsymbol x_j^i - \mu_j)^2}{n-1}}.
 $$
 - Aim to get the values between $\boldsymbol x^i_j \in [-1,1]$ for each $i,j$.
+- **It is important that both the training data and the testing data are normalized!**